MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 * ``dviolcon:: Float64`` Maximal dual bound violation a xc variable.
 * ``dviolvar:: Float64`` Maximal dual bound violation xx variable.
 * ``dviolbarvar:: Float64`` Maximal dual bound violation for a bars variable.
-* ``dviolcones:: Float64`` Maximum violation of the dual solution in the dual conic constraints .
+* ``dviolcone:: Float64`` Maximum violation of the dual solution in the dual conic constraints .

 Obtains information about of a solution.